Graduate Employee Teaching Support

 Curious about how to create a Canvas announcement, how to setup a quiz, or to manage grades in Canvas?
 This page provides links to several how-to documents to help you navigate Canvas at the UO.

-GE Specific Events during Winter 2025
+GE Specific Events during Spring 2025

 For all events, click on their title for more information and to register to attend.